Who Hires the Home Appraiser?

 In a Cash Purchase

 If a buyer is paying cash, no lender is involved, so an appraisal is optional.
-Some cash buyers still hire an appraiser for peace of mind, especially when purchasing a luxury property, equestrian estate, or home with limited comparable sales.
+Some cash buyers still hire an appraiser for peace of mind, especially when purchasing a luxury property, unique estate, or home with limited comparable sales.

 For Homeowners